 But what exactly is differential reinforcement?
 In this article, we’ll explore how this technique can transform the life of your child and the immense potential it has for individuals with autism and their families, all that by simply rewarding good behavior.

 Differential Reinforcement is the act of rewarding just the suitable action while leaving out every opposite action or behavior.
 A fundamental principle of differential reinforcement is the idea of omission.
 The omission is created by deciding when reinforcement is deserved or not deserved.
 This is how you reward the child for making their bed and withhold the reward when they don’t.

-Some studies suggest differential reinforcement helps children with autism improve their social skills, communication with others, functional play, school readiness, and adaptive skills.
-Negative behaviors are not reinforced, therefore the idea is that the child might seek alternative target behavior over time.
+According to a research study published in the Journal of Applied Behavior Analysis, differential reinforcement helps children with autism improve their social skills, communication with others, functional play, school readiness, and adaptive skills.
+Negative behaviors are not reinforced, therefore, the idea is that the child might seek alternative target behavior over time.

 The right timing and targeting of reinforcement might help diminish some stereotypical behaviors in the autism spectrum and improve learning and development.

 There are several types of differential reinforcement (DR), each with a specific goal and approach.
 The most common types of differential reinforcement include DR of Other Behaviors, DR of Alternative Behaviors, DR of Incompatible Behaviors, DR of Lesser Raters of Behavior, and DR of High Rates of Behavior.

 Differential Reinforcement of Other Behaviors uses omission training approaches to shape behavior.
 For better behavior, DRO provides encouraging feedback occasionally delivered if the child does something different from the target behavior.

 Example: At home, you want to reinforce polite language and etiquette differentially.
 You offer the reward when a child says “please” and “thank you” and hold it back when they curse.